-We offer an education in English and in German, German-speaking learners start their education with the DSK in Grade 1 and can continue until Grade 12 (German stream).
-Our English stream intake is in Grade 5, this is the only time learners may enter the school with no prior knowledge of the German language.
+German-speaking learners start their education with the DSK in Grade 1 and can continue until Grade 12 (German stream).
+Our English stream intake is in Grade 5, this is the only time learners may join the school with no prior knowledge of the German language.

 Both, learners from the German and English stream graduate with South African and European university entrance qualifications.

 As of 2007, we offer two types of leaving qualifications, these are the German International Abitur & IEB-NSC or IEB-NSC & German Language Diploma II (DSD II) qualifications.
 The learner will elect one of the two qualifications from Grade 10 onwards.

 Our certificates explained